bcraig83/100-days-of-code/log.md

 ### Day 6: March 26, Monday

-**Today's Progress**: Switched from spring mongo, to spring rest data, which is pretty sweet.
-Implemented pretty much exactly as I had in the previous few days, with just a few lines of code :-)
+**Today's Progress**: Switched from spring mongo to spring rest data, which is pretty sweet.
+Implemented pretty much exactly as I had in the previous few days with just a few lines of code :-)

 **Thoughts**: Some good examples of Spring data can be found [here](https://github.com/spring-projects/spring-data-examples/tree/master/rest)